 Devine’s sculpture is currently on display at highly-regarded fine art galleries across the country.
-His creations can be found in private American collections in locations ranging from Los Angeles to New York and international collections on five continents.
+His sculptures can be found in private collections throughout North America and international collections on five continents.
 Devine has expanded his scope to include design and fabrication of large-scale public works on display in prominent urban settings.

-Devine currently works and resides in Southern California.
+Devine currently resides with his wife and daughter in Petaluma, California.